sbvegan/research/protocols/nomad.md

 It sees an attestation of some data and accepts it as valid after a timer elapses.
 Before the timer ends, honest participants have a chance to respond to the attestation and/or submit fraud proofs.

 Nomad spans multiple chains.
-The sending chain is the source of truth, and contains the "Home" contract where messages are enqueued. (so does that mean messages only send one way? that can't be right...)
+The sending chain is the source of truth, and contains the "Home" contract where messages are enqueued.
+Messages are committed to the "message tree", which is a merkle tree that

 Guarantees: